Our leaders, along with a committed team, are helping CSF Surgery grow into one of the leading organizations in Kern County.

 1999 He is invited to join one of the largest private surgeon groups in Kern County, Bakersfield, CA. (Loos, Tang, Rodríguez and Iraní).
 Here he solidifies his private practice where he acquires privileges in hospitals: Mercy Hospital, Memorial Hospital, Adventist Hospital, Heart Hospital, Delano Regional Medical Center and Good Samaritan Hospital.

-Dr. Enríquez is a Fellow of the American College of Surgeons, certified by the US Surgeon Bar with a surgeon’s license in California.
+Dr. Enríquez is a Fellow of the American College of Surgeons, certified by the Americal Board of Surgery and holds a Medical/Surgeon’s license in California.
 He is also a member of the Laparoscopic Surgeons Society and member of the American society of doctors.

 2007-2009 Head of the department of surgery at the Adventist Hospital.